WE WILL BE CLOSED from DEC 17, 2025 to Jan 2, 2026 . Order before december 5th to ensure delivery by christmas!

 How can I contact you?

-You can reach us by phone at (609)277-3362 or email at info@princetonretro.com.
+Our text messaging services are currently down.
+You can reach us by phone (609)277-3362 or email at info@princetonretro.com.
 All of our work starts with a phone consultation.
 Depending on the size of the order and your physical location, you will have the option of drop-off, mail, our in-home pickup.

 What is your mailing address?